CFD-GO/TCLB/README.md

 Developed at:
 - [Zakład Aerodynamiki](https://meil.pw.edu.pl/ZA/) at [Politechnika Warszawska (Warsaw University of Technology)](http://pw.edu.pl/)
 - [School of Mechanical & Mining Engineering](https://www.mechmining.uq.edu.au/) at [University of Queensland](http://uq.edu.au/)

+### Citation
+Please use **appropriate citations if using this software** in any research publication.
+The publication should cite [the original paper about TCLB](https://doi.org/10.1016/j.camwa.2015.12.043) and papers which describe the used LMB models.
+You can find the list of TCLB publications at [docs.tclb.io/general-info/publications/](https://docs.tclb.io/general-info/publications/).
+You can also find the information about published articles in the source code of the models.
+The code can be cited additionally, by its [Zenodo DOI](https://doi.org/10.5281/zenodo.3550331).

 ### License